amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 Leave the other fields as default and click **Next step**

-Under Load Balancing, choose **Application Load Balancer**.
+7\.
+Associate an ALB with your ECS Service.

+On the next page, select **Application Load Balancer** for **Load balancer type**.
 Then select the Service IAM Role created earlier.
 It should start with your environmentName.
-In this case, it is **interstella-ECSServiceRole**.
-Next, choose the Load Balancer that was created.
-Again, it should start with your environmentName.
-Mine is **interstella-LoadBalancer**.
+In my case, it is **interstella-ECSServiceRole**.

+You'll see a **Load balancer name** drop-down menu appear.
+Select the ALB that was created by CloudFormation.
+It should start with your environmentName, e.g. **interstella-LoadBalancer**.

 ![ECS Service Creation Step 2a](images/0-ecs-svc-create-2.png)

-In the Container to load balance section, click **Add to load balancer**.
-Enter the following values:
+In the "Container to load balance" section, click **Add to load balancer**.
+Configure the following values:

 - Listener port: **80** *This is a dropdown.
 Choose 80:HTTP*
-- Target Group: Look for the one that has Monolith in it
+- Target Group: Look for the one that has "Monolith" in it

 Leave the rest as default as you can't edit it and click **Next**.

 ![ECS Service Creation Step 2b](images/0-ecs-svc-create-3.png)

+8\.
 Click **Next step** to skip the auto scaling option.

 Click **Create Service** and click **View Service** to get the status of your service launch.
 The *Last Status* will show **RUNNING** once your container has launched.

 ![ECS Service Monolith](images/0-ecs-service-mono.png)

 9\.
 Confirm logging to CloudWatch Logs is working.

-Once the monolith service is running, navigate back to the [CloudWatch Logs dashboard](https://console.aws.amazon.com/cloudwatch/home), and click on your **Logs** on the left and then log group you created **EnvironmentName-LogGroup**.
+Once the monolith service is running, navigate to the [CloudWatch dashboard](https://console.aws.amazon.com/cloudwatch/home), click **Logs** on the left menu, and then select the log groug which should look like **EnvironmentName-LogGroup** (*replacing EnvironmentName with the one you used*).
 As your container processes orders, you'll see a log stream appear in the log group reflecting HTTP health checks from the ALB as well as all the requests going in.
 Open the most recent one.
-You can test the service by sending some data to it:
+You can test the monolith fulfillment service by sending some data to it using curl:

 <pre>
-$ curl LoadBalancerDNSName.eu-central-1.elb.amazonaws.com/fulfill/ -d '{"iridium":"1"}'
+$ curl <b><i>LoadBalancerDNSName</i></b>.<b><i>region</i></b>.elb.amazonaws.com/fulfill/ -d '{"iridium":"1"}'
 </pre>

-You can find the load balancer DNS name in the CloudFormation outputs.
+*Note: You'll need to provide your ALB DNS name which you can find in the CloudFormation outputs.
+The region is the region code where your stack is running, e.g. Ireland = `eu-west-1`.

 You should get output like this: